 According to the March of Dimes, a key partner of Stony Brook Children’s in protecting the health of mothers and babies in Suffolk County, about 120,000 babies are born in the U.S. each year with a birth defect.
 While the search to discover the cause of some birth defects continues, researchers already know this: There are things women can do before and during pregnancy to lower their risk.
-Dr. Paul Ogburn and Dr. Dennis Davidson provide answers to questions that can help protect the health of your baby.
+Dr. Dennis Davidson provides answers to questions that can help protect the health of your baby.

 What are birth defects?